Codecademy/docs/content/html/concepts/text-formatting/text-formatting.md

 The following HTML tags can affect the formatting of text:

 - [`<b>`](https://www.codecademy.com/resources/docs/html/tags/b): Represents text that the reader's attention should be directed to, without further significance.
 Usually displayed with boldface.
+- [`<em>`](https://www.codecademy.com/resources/docs/html/tags/em): Represents text which is emphasized.
+Usually displayed with italics.
+- [`<h1> - <h6>`](https://www.codecademy.com/resources/docs/html/tags/h1-h6): Represents various heading levels for text.
+Usually affects font size and weight.
 - [`<i>`](https://www.codecademy.com/resources/docs/html/tags/i): Represents text set off as an idiomatic expression, technical term, taxonomical designation and so on.
 Usually displayed with italics.
+- [`<strong>`](https://www.codecademy.com/resources/docs/html/tags/strong): Represents text that is urgent or important.
+Usually displayed with boldface.
 - [`<u>`](https://www.codecademy.com/resources/docs/html/tags/u): Represents text to be displayed with a non-textual annotation.
 Usually displayed using a solid underline.
-- [`<strong>`](https://www.codecademy.com/resources/docs/html/tags/strong): Represents text that is urgent or important.
-Usually displayed with boldface.
-- [`<em>`](https://www.codecademy.com/resources/docs/html/tags/em): Represents text which is emphasized.
-Usually displayed with italics.
-- [`<h1> - <h6>`](https://www.codecademy.com/resources/docs/html/tags/h1-h6): Represents various heading levels for text.
-Usually affects font size and weight.

-While historically the `<b>`,`<i>`, and `<u>` tags were used to explicitly format text in a HTML document, that use has been depreciated.
+While legacy usage of the `<b>`,`<i>`, and `<u>` tags were to explicitly format text in a HTML document, that use has been depreciated.
 These tags now indicate characteristics of the text without specifying a definitive format for how it is rendered.
 If a specific specified format is required, CSS should be used.

 ## Style HTML Using CSS